billp72/compass_test_wpope/README.md

 npm.cmd run dev

 # Scoring criteria
-If the goal of a home-buyer is to find the most recent listings that are closest to their budget, the below formula would deliver the most relevant listings.
+If the goal of a home-buyer is to find the most recent listings that are closest to their budget, the below method would deliver the most relevant listings.

 # Opinionated version
 * First, create an input field called Budget.